Loss Spike in Training Neural Networks: Acknowledgments

 \section{Acknowledgments}

-This work is sponsored by the National Key R\&D Program of China Grant No. 2022YFA1008200, the Shanghai Sailing Program, the Natural Science Foundation of Shanghai Grant No. 20ZR1429000, the National Natural Science Foundation of China Grant No. 62002221, Shanghai Municipal of Science and Technology Major Project No. 2021SHZDZX0102, and the HPC of School of Mathematical Sciences and the Student Innovation Center, and the Siyuan-1 cluster supported by the Center for High Performance Computing at Shanghai Jiao Tong University.
+This work is sponsored by the National Key R\&D Program of China Grant No. 2022YFA1008200, the National Natural Science Foundation of China Grant No. 92270001(Z. X.), 12371511 (Z. X.), 12422119 (ZX), Shanghai Municipal of Science and Technology Major Project No. 2021SHZDZX0102, and the HPC of School of Mathematical Sciences and the Student Innovation Center, and the Siyuan-1 cluster supported by the Center for High Performance Computing at Shanghai Jiao Tong University, Key Laboratory of Marine Intelligent Equipment and System, Ministry of Education, P.R.
+China.
+This work was partially supported by SJTU Kunpeng\&Ascend Center of Excellence.